TatianaGladysh/2021_Gladysh_infa/Readme.md

 # Tatiana
-test test

-I will work here with python
 1st sem MIPT

+I will work here with Python